eclipse/mraa/docs/galileogen2.md

-Galileo Gen 2 - Rev H                           {#galileorevh}
+Galileo Gen 2 (Rev H)                           {#galileogen1}
 =====================

 Galileo is a microcontroller board based on the Intel(R) Quark(TM) SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip.
+A gen2 board can be indetified as it has a full size USB connector and features a 6pin FTDI connector for serial debugging

 The Gen 2 board has the following limitations in libmraa: